GoogleCloudPlatform/cloud-opensource-python/best_practices/README.rst

 ----------

 Incompatibilities between packages published on the `Python Package Index (PyPI)`_ has been a long standing issue.
+Diamond dependencies are a common problem where a package or application has dependencies that are, themselves, dependant on incompatible versions of shared packages. has been a long standing issue.
 Diamond dependency (aka dependency hell) is a common problem that a package’s dependencies depend on different and incompatible versions of the shared packages.